 General Impairment DUIs

 All general impairment DUIs, regardless of the number of prior charges, are misdemeanor offenses.
-A general impairment DUI that has been committed for the first time can result in a fine of $300, 6 months of probation, alcohol highway safety school, and treatment if it is ordered by a judge.
+A general impairment DUI that has been committed for the first time can result in a fine of $300, 6 months of probation, alcohol highway safety school, and treatment if so ordered by a judge.

 A general impairment DUI with one prior charge could result in a 12-month license suspension, jail time that lasts between 5 days and 6 months, a fine between $300 and $2,500, the use of an ignition interlock system for one year, alcohol highway safety school, and treatment if deemed appropriate.
 A general impairment DUI that is preceded by two offenses carries the same penalties as those that come with a DUI that is preceded by one offense, although the fines and length of jail time are more severe.

 High Rate DUIs

 Like general impairment DUIs, all high rate DUIs are misdemeanors.
 A high BAC DUI that is preceded by no prior offenses can result in a license suspension of 12 months, between 48 hours and 6 months in prison, or a fine between $500 and $5,000.
 A high BAC DUI that is preceded by one offense carries penalties that include a 12-month license suspension, between 30 days and 6 months in prison, a fine that costs between $750 and $5,000, and the implementation of an ignition interlock system for one year.

 If the driver charged with a high BAC DUI had faced two prior offenses, they will face an 18-month license suspension, between 90 days and 5 years in prisons, and a fine between $1,500 and $10,000; the implementation of an ignition interlock system for one year is also a possibility.
 Regardless of the number of prior offenses, treatment when ordered by a judge or enrollment in an alcohol highway safety school are always possibilities.

 Highest Rate DUIs